UPDATED: Feb 12, 2021

 - Portugal – Lisbon

 - Singapore – Singapore

-- United States – Boston, Charlotte, Chicago, Honolulu, Long Island, Los Angeles, Madison, New York City, Philadelphia, Phoenix, Sacramento, San Diego, San Francisco, San Jose, Seattle, Secaucus/Northern New Jersey, Washington, DC
+- United States – Boston, Charlotte, Chicago, Columbus, Denver, Des Moines, Detroit, Honolulu, Indianapolis, Long Island, Los Angeles, Madison, Milwaukee, Minneapolis, New York City, Philadelphia, Phoenix, Portland, Rochester, Sacramento, Salt Lake City, San Diego, San Francisco, San Jose, Seattle, Secaucus/Northern New Jersey, Washington, DC

 Unprecedented CFA Exam Postponement